itsee-birmingham/standalone_collation_editor/docs/services_file/optional-functions.md

 | context | <code>string</code> | The reference for the unit required. |
 | callback | <code>function</code> |The function to be called on the returned data. |

 This function populates the links to saved collations in the footer of the page.
 This function must get the saved collations for the context belonging to this user and the approved collation from the project even if it does not belong to this user.
 The callback must be run with the saved objects from the four collation stages as parameters in order of the stages (regularised, set variants, order readings, approved).
-If there are no saved objects for any of the stages this position in the parameters should be null.
+If there are no saved objects for any of the stages the parameter for the missing stages should be null.

 ## ```addExtraFooterFunctions()```